 Enquiries, literature searching and document supply

 We can compile reading lists of references on more specialist topics and carry out customised literature searches of both our own resources and those further afield.
 The library team offers information and document supply services, including tracing and obtaining materials, biographical information and assistance with sources for research papers, projects and dissertations.
-Search the library catalogue for a selected ‘Subject’ and combine this with recent publication date year to produce your reading list of new books and research papers.
+Please contact the IFoA Library Service who can search the library catalogue for a selected ‘Subject’ combined with recent publication date year to produce reading list of new books and research papers for you.

 History and heritage collections

 The IFoA's special library collections and archives relate to the origins, creation and development of actuarial science and practice, a history of some 350 years.
 Highlights include the historical collections of the Institute of Actuaries and the Faculty of Actuaries, and the Archive of the Equitable Life Assurance Society.

 For any library enquiries please contact: